derfl007/graphcms-uix-fontawesome/README.md

-# UI Extensions ⨯ Basic Input
+# GraphCMS UI Extension for Fontawesome Icon Picker

 A simple GraphCMS UI Extension that adds a Fontawesome icon selector